rokitalab/OpenPedCan-analysis/README.md

 Many analyses will require Amazon EC2 for development.
 For this, we have created a template image in `Mgmt-Console-Dev-chopd3bprod`.
-Navigate to the Service Catalog and select `openpedcan-instance`.
+Navigate to the Service Catalog and select `d3b-research-instance`.
-The standard mount comes with a default 100 GB root volume and can be expanded at launch.
+The standard mount comes with a default 100 GB root volume.
 Below are the instance names, hourly rates, vCPUs, and memory.

 | Instance name | Hourly rate | vCPU | Memory |